Q: What is Rosemont 2020-2021?

-A: Rosemont 2020 is the operational plan to reopen the Rosemont College campus following the closure due to the COVID-19 pandemic.
-The goal of Rosemont 2020 is to safeguard the health of every member of the community while effectively carrying out the College’s mission.
+A: Rosemont 2020-2021 is the operational plan for Rosemont College campus during the COVID-19 pandemic.
+The goal of Rosemont 2020-2021 is to safeguard the health of every member of the community while effectively carrying out the College’s mission.

 Q: Do I need to wear a mask on campus?

-A: Masks are required in the Red, Yellow and Green Phases of the Plan.
+A: Masks are required on campus.
 Masks, or other appropriate face coverings, must be worn indoors and outdoors on campus, except when students are in their own residence hall rooms or employees are in their own offices without others around them.
 Masks may be removed during meals.
 Masks will be provided to all students, employees, and campus guests.

 Q: Why does my temperature need to be taken when I enter campus?

-A: A temperature and wellness check will be required of all people entering campus in the Red and Yellow Phases to help prevent those with COVID-19 or other communicable diseases from entering campus and infecting others.
+A: A temperature and wellness check will be required of all people entering campus to help prevent those with COVID-19 or other communicable diseases from entering campus and infecting others.
 Public Safety will conduct the checks, ensuring the privacy of all students, faculty, staff, and guests.

 Q: How is campus being cleaned and sanitized?